Worship Team

 SUBMITTING TO AUTHORITY

 Not every decision made will make everyone happy.
-There will be times you will not agree with the Worship Leader, nor will she always agree with you.
-However, the position is a position of authority, and the ultimate decision is hers to make and should be respected.
+There will be times when you do not agree with the Worship Leader, and they will not always agree with you.
+However, the position is a position of authority, and the ultimate decision is theirs to make and should be respected.
 If intervention is needed to correct the leader, the Pastor will initiate and guide this process.

 PREPARATION